 After you have graduated from the basic training you will undertake an apprenticeship on the Lifeline where you will receive additional support and guidance by experienced trainers and phone counselors.

-Once you have graduated to a Lifeline Phone Counselor we ask for a 10-hour commitment per month for a minimum of 12 months.
+Once you have graduated to a Lifeline Support worker we ask for a 10-hour commitment per month for a minimum of 12 months.
 This is two four-hour shifts each month at times that suit your schedule and two hours of group support and supervision.

 “I’m under 21 years old”

-You do need to be over 21 to be a phone counselor volunteer for TELL Lifeline.
+You do need to be over 21 to be a Support Worker for TELL Lifeline.

 Some support roles can be done under 21, so it’s worth enquiring what vacancies we have.
 There is no upper age limit.

 Many of our Support Workers are not native English speakers.
 But you do need to be relatively fluent in speaking English.